 Right to Care

-The “Right to Care” under EU 261/2004 obliges airlines to provide certain assistance and services to passengers facing significant delays or cancellations.
+The “Right to Care” under EU261/2004 requires airlines to provide certain services and assistance to passengers experiencing significant delays or cancellations.
 These include:

-- Meals and beverages appropriate for the waiting time
+- Food and beverages appropriate for the waiting time

 - Hotel accommodation if an overnight stay becomes necessary